broddo-baggins/shellcv-template/docs/game/GAME_GUIDE.md

 ## Final Thoughts

-**PM Quest** is more than a game - it's a **playable demonstration** of Product Management expertise.
+**PM Dungeon Crawler: The Corporate Climb** is more than a game - it's a **playable demonstration** of Product Management expertise.
 Every encounter, every framework, every decision is drawn from real PM work.

 If you enjoyed this game, it means you either:
 1. **Are a PM** and recognize these scenarios